MelonFunction/pixel/README.md

 - Layers
     - Hide
     - Move up or down
-    - Merge with layer below
+    - Merge with the layer below
 - Resize canvas and tile size easily

 ## Installation